wgma00/PokemonShowdownBot/README.md

 Style
 -------
-Ideally should follow the PEP8 Standard and also the Google Python Standard for documentation.
-These aren't enforced so you should look around where you're editing to see the style.
+Follow the PEP8 Standard and also the Google Python Standard for documentation.
+W503 (line length 80 chars) is ignored since some lines would look unintuitive when spread out.

 Setting up
 ---------